iuliaferoli/lyrics_search/Spotify Wrapped Iulia's Version.md

 After these few examples you should have a good understanding of the Elasticsearch mechanics you can use to drill into this data.
 However, to both save time and make the insights more consumable (and pretty) you can also build a lot of these insights directly in a [Kibana dashboard.](https://www.elastic.co/guide/en/kibana/current/create-a-dashboard-of-panels-with-web-server-data.html)

 In my case, I've run these in my cloud Elastic cluster but this can also be run locally.
 You first need to [build a data view](https://www.elastic.co/guide/en/serverless/current/data-views.html) from the index and then you can directly build visualizations by dragging the data fields and choosing view types.
-The best part is - you can really make it your own by choosing the visualization type, date range you want to explore, which fields to showcase, etc.
+The best part is - you can really make it your own by choosing the visualization type, date range you want to explore, which fields to showcase, etc. Just pick a visual and drag the needed fields into the graph.
+For most examples we will use `ts` (the time field) as a horizontal axis, and a combination of record counts or aggregations over the `song_name` or `artist_name` fields on the vertical axis.

 Within a few hours I built my own Spotify Wrapped - Iulia's Version, going deeper than ever before.
 Let's take a look.